List of New Zealand Twenty20 International cricket records: Most runs in an innings

 The highest innings total scored in T20Is has been scored twice.
 The first occasion came in the match between Afghanistan and Ireland when Afghanistan scored 278/3 in the 2nd T20I of the Ireland series in India in February 2019.
 The Czech Republic national cricket team against Turkey during the 2019 Continental Cup scored 278/4 to equal the record.
-The highest score for New Zealand is 243/5 scored against West Indies during the 2017-18 tour by West Indies and 243/6 against Australia during the 2017-18 Trans-Tasman Tri-Series.
+The highest score for New Zealand is 254/5 scored against Scotland during the New Zealand tour of Scotland in 2022.

 Fewest runs in an innings

 The lowest innings total scored was by Turkey against Czech Republic when they were dismissed for 21 during the 2019 Continental Cup.
 The lowest score in T20I history for New Zealand is 60 scored twice against Sri Lanka and Bangladesh in Chittagong and Dhaka, respectively.

 Most runs conceded an innings

 The fifth match of the 2017-18 Trans-Tasman Tri-Series against Australia saw New Zealand concede their highest innings total of 245/5.